 Third, How To Work Together

-Consider hosting a virtual event.
+Consider hosting a longevity-panel event (in-person).
 Invite three longevity professionals to participate.
-Use a webinar platform with video so your clients can see you and your COIs.
-Invite your clients, and let them know their friends are welcome to join.
-Ask your COIs to do the same.
+Invite three or four of your clients, and let them know their friends are welcome to join.
+Ask your COIs to invite some of their clients also.

 “But I’ve Never Really Used LinkedIn That Way”